OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 A _Group Template_ can additionally contain _Variability Conditions_.
 These conditions must evaluate to true otherwise the respective group members are not present.
-Such a group is also called _Variability Group_.
+Such a group is also called _Variability Group_ and must be derived from `variability.groups.Conditional`.

 Furthermore, group elements can be _Node Templates_ and _Requirement Assignments_.